 Singer/songwriter Elle Varner is on her way to a better-than-expected bow on next week's Billboard 200 albums chart.
-Her debut album "Perfectly Imperfect" should start in the top 10 of the tally as industry sources are projecting it may sell 25,000 to 30,000.
-That number is about twice as much as some forecasters had initially thought the 23-year old's set was going to sell.
+Her debut album, "Perfectly Imperfect," should start in the top 10 of the tally as industry sources are projecting it may sell between 25,000 and 30,000.
+That number is about twice as much some forecasters initially thought the 23-year-old's set would sell.

 Though Ford has never charted a single as an artist on the Billboard Hot 100 -- nor hit the top 40 on the Country Songs chart -- he's had major success as a songwriter.
 He co-wrote Jason Aldean's "Dirt Road Anthem" and Brantley Gilbert's "Country Must Be Country Wide" -- both No. 1 singles on the Country Songs chart.
 The former even went to No. 7 on the Hot 100.